michal-h21/rmodepdf/README.md

 content is extracted using [rdrview](https://github.com/eafer/rdrview), utility that uses port of Firefox's reader view functionality.

+ToDo:

+- convert webp and svg images to filetypes suitable for LaTeX

 ## Intented support

 - standalone HTML documents, both local and online